skaut/skaut-google-drive-gallery/src/txt/readme.txt

 6. Advanced options

 == Changelog ==

+= 2.8.0=
+* Partially fixed videos: Videos which have permissins set to "Anyone on the internet with this link can view" will now work again correctly.
+Fix for private videos coming in a later version

 = 2.7.9 =
 * Fixed fatal error for users without the mbstring PHP extension